0cjs/hilbert-ps-proofchecker/README.md

 general information about what's in this repo; for details of why everything is the way it is, see [`doc/explainer.md`].

+The main parts of this of this are:
+- The proof checker itself and its related programs and data structures, under `src/`, as an example of a small program displaying reasonable mathematical sophistication.
+- The `src/lazyprop` module, designed to do lazy evaulation and better caching of single-assignment values in objects than `functools.cached_property` does, as an example of "system level" Python code.
+- The build/test system (see `Test` below) that deals with external dependencies and making type checking, pytest, etc. easy to run on a granular level ("DX" or "Developer" experience).
+- Extensive documentation, both in docstrings (generated to a set of HTML pages) and in documentation files.

 Building and Running the Tests
 ------------------------------